School / Prep

 Contract type | Professionalization contract |

-September to March: 1 month school, 1 month company
+September to March: 1 month at school, 1 month at a company

 April to September: company

-Work-study programs, with a3rd year under a professionalization contract
+Work-study program with athird year under a professional training contract

-The "contrat de professionnalisation" is a work-study contract of variable duration (generally 12 months) signed between a company and an engineering student in the final year of the engineering cycle, which combines the acquisition of theoretical knowledge with the acquisition of practical know-how within a company.
-A work-study contract is signed between the company and the student, who then acquires employee status.
-This status confers the rights and duties of an employee of the company (remuneration, social protection, pension contributions, paid leave, etc.).
-Remuneration may not be less than 80% of the minimum wage for young people aged between 21 and 26 (75% of the minimum wage for those under 21).
+A professional training contract is a work-study contract of variable duration (usually 12 months) signed between a company and an engineering student in their final year of study, which allows them to combine the acquisition of theoretical knowledge with the acquisition of practical skills within a company.
+The company and the student sign an employment contract, and the student then acquires employee status.
+This status confers on them the rights and duties of a company employee (remuneration, social security, pension contributions, paid leave, etc.).
+Remuneration cannot be less than 80% of the minimum wage for young people between the ages of 21 and 26 (75% of the minimum wage for those under 21).

 For engineering students

-- Acquire sustained professional experience related to your future career
+- Gain substantial professional experience related to your future career

-- Learn on the job and build your career plan
+- Learning on the job and building your career plan

 - Acquiring new skills